Pets and holidays: take on holiday or leave at home?

 Checklist for pet minder or kennel/cattery

-If you're leaving your pet behind, make sure the kennel or cattery or person looking after your animal has the following:
+If you're leaving your pet behind, make sure the kennel, cattery or person looking after your animal has the following:

 - An emergency contact number for you